 How Does UroLift Work?

 UroLift is a minimally-invasive, in-office procedure that takes as little as 10 to 20 minutes under local anesthesia.
 During the procedure, the urologist places tiny implants to “lift” or hold enlarged prostatic lobes to the side (picture a curtain tie back).
 This relieves pressure on the urethra.
 Because the urethra is no longer compressed, urine flows normally and the symptoms are resolved.
 The treatment is durable.
+According to Dr. Berger, after the procedure is complete, successful erethral expansion may be immediately confirmed endoscopically.
 Your husband will more than likely be able to go home the same day of the procedure without a catheter.

 Why is UroLift Better Than Other Treatments?